Manjunatha184/Intelligent-Data-Comparator/README.md

 The application currently registers two user-facing connector types:

-- **CSV** — schema discovery, record iteration, chunked reads, and file-based execution.
+- **CSV** — schema discovery and Spark-based file comparison.
-- **Databricks** — connection testing, catalog/schema/table discovery, SQL data access, and supported pushdown operations.
+- **Databricks** — connection testing, catalog/schema/table discovery, SQL data access, and Spark-based comparison.

 Saved secret fields such as tokens and passwords are masked in API responses and restored internally when a saved connection is used.
 Keep deployment logs and the PostgreSQL instance access-controlled because connection metadata is operationally sensitive.